amit94ece/la-crime-dynamics-analysis/README.md

 Replace `2023` with the desired year up to which you want to include data.
 Make sure to adjust this filter according to the latest available data in your downloaded datasets.

+## Data Analysis

+The `analyze_crime_data.py` script performs the following operations:

+1. Loads the processed GeoPackage file.
+2. Creates a summary table with yearly statistics including:
+   - Total Offenses
+   - Part I Offenses
+   - Part II Offenses
+   - Adult Arrests
+   - Juvenile Arrests
+3. Saves the summary table as an HTML file.
+4. Generates two time series plots:
+   - Total Offenses vs Adult Arrests vs Juvenile Arrests
+   - Total Offenses vs Part I Offenses vs Part II Offenses

 ## Output

-The script generates a processed GeoPackage file:
+The scripts generate the following outputs:

-- `processed_crime_data_2010_2023.gpkg`: Contains the cleaned and processed crime data with spatial information.
+1. `processed_crime_data_2010_2023.gpkg`: A GeoPackage file containing the cleaned and processed crime data with spatial information.
+2. `crime_summary_table.html`: An HTML file with a summary table of yearly crime statistics.
+3. Two time series plots displayed during script execution:
+   - Total Offenses, Adult Arrests, and Juvenile Arrests (2010-2023)
+   - Total Offenses, Part I Offenses, and Part II Offenses (2010-2023)

-This file can be used for further analysis, visualization, or integration with GIS software.
+These outputs can be used for further analysis, visualization, or integration with GIS software.